When thinking of how you want to use your degree, one approach to self-assessment is to think in terms of…

 Your answers are a way to help you look for patterns, themes, and relationships between your preferences for the functions, people, and setting you desire for your work environment.
 They are clues to the types of LIS courses and the career direction you will excel in.
 Remember: you will experience the greatest job satisfaction when you are doing what you like to do, what you can do well, and when you are working with others who share similar interests.

 Where your answers in these 3 areas intersect should be the main focus for you in your course choices and the main focus for you when considering career directions in the LIS field.

 Take time with this process.
 Take time with this process.
 Ready to get started with your assessment?
 This assessment sheet will help you work through the questions; as you do so, sit with your answers for a bit and think about the implications.
-It’s also a good idea to go over your answers to the questions above with people who know you well to see if they agree, or to learn how and why they might have answered the questions about you differently.
+It’s also a good idea to go over your answers to the assessment questions above with people who know you well to see if they agree, or to learn how and why they might have answered the questions about you differently.

 Still feeling confused?
 The SJSU Career Center has compiled a page of Self Assessment Resources with exercises and inventories that you can complete to help you narrow down your key skills, strengths, personality preferences, and interests.

-Have you explored the iSchool's Advising site?
-This might be a good time to use the tools available there to help you think about and plan for your future.
+Another option is to explore the iSchool's Advising site.
+This might be a good time to use the site's tools to help you think about and plan for your future.
 You can also contact Faculty Content Specialists to discuss career pathways, course planning, career environments, and much more.